Prudencio Alfaro: Political career

 In 1885, he participated in a revolution which overthrew Salvadoran President Rafael Zaldívar, and after which, he was elected as a deputy to the Legislative Assembly of El Salvador from Ahuachapán.
 He opposed the government of President Carlos Ezeta, who deposed President Francisco Menéndez in 1890, and in 1894, he participated in the Revolution of the 44 which deposed Ezeta and installed Rafael Antonio Gutiérrez as president.

 In the 1895 Salvadoran presidential election, Gutiérrez was the only candidate and won 61,080 votes.
 For Vice President, the race was between Alfaro, Carlos Meléndez, and four other politicians, and Alfaro won with 38,006 votes accounting for 62.51 percent of the vote.
 He assumed office on 1 March 1895.

 Both Gutiérrez and Alfaro were deposed on 13 November 1898 by Tomás Regalado.
 Alfaro sought to regain power and fought Regalado at two battles in Ilobasco and Sensuntepeque, however, he lost both battles and fled for exile in Honduras.

+Alfaro stood for election for the presidency in 1907 but only received one vote.